uagaug/uagaug.github.io/_pages/drone-shots.md

 ## I love traveling with my DJI Mavic Pro.
 In 2019 I started my private pilot training.
 Here are some aerial photos taken from the Mavic, or a Cessna.

 ### 2020 February Ontario Airport
-Passed by Ontario International Airport (KNOT) on my cross country solo training.
+Passed by Ontario International Airport (KNOT) on my cross country solo flight.
 ![](/images/IMG_2562.JPG){:width="800px"}

 ### 2020 February Catalina Island